Updated 2020-01-09: Improved the Flows to get only the UTM parameters to parse. Templates updated also.

 For those unaware, what are UTM parameters, they are additions to the URL that help marketing people segment a link in a specific campaign, medium, and content.
 You can see this usually when you open a link, in an email or click specific links in websites, but they always keep a format like this:

-These names are then picked up in Google Analytics or whatever system you’re using and keep tabs on what’s working and what’s not.
+Google Analytics, or whatever system you’re using, pick them to keep tabs on what’s working and what’s not.
 Google Analytics introduced UTM parameters for that specific purpose, and used widely in the industry, even in competing services.

 Why extract them

 Sometimes it’s handy to have that information elsewhere so, given a specific URL, we can quickly parse these values and get them individually and store them.
 For example, if you want to keep a list of all parameters used in campaigns and provide that list to the marketeers, then you need to get them individually.
 You can give them a Flow that they can feed a URL, and that information is automatically stored for them to reference in the future.